buanide/_data_gouv/README.md

 You need some elements for this code:
 - the hdfs directory
-- the dictionary of datawarehouse fields (table_name->list of fields) in .json format
+- the dictionary of datawarehouse fields (table_name->list of fields) in .json format : use dwh.py to generate this .json file
 - the nifi flow file in .json format